Mingtendo/fullstackopen/part_0/exercise_0.4.md

 	browser ->>+ server: POST https://studies.cs.helsinki.fi/exampleapp/new_note
 	server ->>+ browser: REDIRECT https://studies.cs.helsinki.fi/exampleapp/notes

-	Note left of the server: The server updates the contents on its JSON file Note right of the browser: The browser is redirected to the same page, so that it refreshes the page with the new contents
+	Note left of server: The server updates the contents on its JSON file Note right of browser: The browser is redirected to the same page, so that it refreshes the page with the new contents

 	browser ->>+ server: GET https://studies.cs.helsinki.fi/exampleapp/notes
 	server ->>+ browser: HTML document